 This course delineates the principles that are important in the development of a leader for the 21st century.
 Discussion of the role and function of a leadership position will include an in-depth analysis and study of needs impacting individuals, organizations and society.
+Ten hours of community service is an integral requirement of this course.
+Prerequisite: Sophomore status.
 (HO) (SL)